Easter bread is the best! The one bread I can eat all year long, every day. Especially if it’s homemade.

 220 ml.
 (8 fl. oz) milk, at room temperature

 2 medium eggs, lightly beaten, at room temperature

 100 grams (3,5 oz) canola oil or other flavorless oil of your choice

 100 grams (3,5 oz) mini chocolate chips or shredded chocolate

 200 grams (7 oz) candied orange peel, finely chopped or raisins, soaked in rum overnight

 In the bowl of a stand mixer fitted with a bread hook, add the flour, salt and yeast.
 Beat for 15 seconds to distribute the yeast evenly within the flour.
-Add the milk, eggs and honey and beat for about 5 minutes and all is well combined.
-Add the oil and continue beating for another 20-25 minutes or until you have super smooth and shiny dough.
+Add the milk, eggs, oil and honey and beat for about 5 minutes until all is well combined.
+Continue beating for another 20-25 minutes or until you have super smooth and shiny dough.
 Dough will be a bit sticky, but don’t get tempted to add extra flour.
 Within the last minute add the chocolate chips and orange peel/raisins and beat to combine, about a minute.